 Installing a Nested Red Hat OpenShift Container Platform 3.11 Cluster Using Contrail Ansible Deployer

-Installing Contrail with OpenStack or kubernetes by Using Juju Charms
+Installing Contrail with OpenStack or Kubernetes by using Juju Charms

-For example, the second method, you can install contrail with Redhat openstack platform director 13 (RHOSPd), which is a toolset based on the OpenStack project TripleO (OOO, OpenStack on OpenStack).
-An TF environment built out of RHOSPd uses concepts of undercloud and overcloud.
-Basically undercloud is a single server containing complete OpenStack components, whose role is just to deploy and manage an overcloud, which is a tenant-facing environment that hosts the "resulting" openstack and TF nodes.
+For example, in the second method, you can install Contrail with Redhat OpenStack platform director 13 (RHOSPd), which is a toolset based on the OpenStack project TripleO (OOO, or OpenStack on OpenStack).
+A TF environment built out of RHOSPd uses concepts of undercloud and overcloud.
+Basically undercloud is a single server containing complete OpenStack components, whose role is just to deploy and manage an overcloud, which is a tenant-facing environment that hosts the resulting OpenStack and TF nodes.
 This deployment is currently used by many major service providers in production.

-However, the installation process of such a deployment involves the understanding of RHOSPd, TripleO, and of lots of different types of networks isolation topologies, which add many uncessary complexities to our lab setup.
-In this section, we’ll give a detail steps about the first method - installing contrail with openstack and kolla ansible.
+However, the installation process of such a deployment involves the understanding of RHOSPd, TripleO, and of lots of different types of network isolation topologies, which add many unnecessary complexities to our lab setup.
+In this section, we’ll give a detail steps about the first method - installing Contrail with openstack and Kolla Ansible.

 Kolla is an OpenStack project which provides tools to build container images for OpenStack services.
 Kolla Ansible provides Ansible playbooks to deploy the Kolla images.
 The contrail-kolla-ansible playbook works in conjunction with contrail-ansible-deployer to install OpenStack and Contrail Networking containers.

-cluster diagram

-contrail DPDK vRouter test bed
+Figure 5.1 The Contrail DPDK vRouter Test Bed

-configure bond and vlan
+Configure Bond and Vlan

-To enable bond interface in centos, under /etc/sysconfig/network-scripts/ of all nodes where bond interface is needed, add these configuration files:
+To enable bond interface in centos, under /etc/sysconfig/network-scripts/ of all the nodes where the bond interface is needed, add these configuration files: